Renee Peck: Early life

 Peck was born on December 22, 1953, in Houston, Texas.
-At the age of 3, she moved to DeRidder, Louisiana, where her mother June West Brandt was from.
+At the age of 3, she moved to DeRidder, Louisiana, where her mother, June West Brandt, was from.
 Peck's family owned the national chain West Brothers, which was started by her grandfather W.D.
 West.
-Peck attended highschool at The Hockaday School in Dallas, Texas, where she graduated in 1971.
+Peck attended high school at The Hockaday School in Dallas, Texas, where she graduated in 1971.
 She graduated magna cum laude from Kenyon College with a degree in English literature in 1975, where she was a member of Phi Beta Kappa.
 While attending Kenyon, she worked for the Kenyon Collegian.
-She met her husband, Stewart F. Peck, attorney at Lugenbuhl, Wheaton, Peck, Rankin, & Hubbard law firm while attending Kenyon.
+She met her husband, Stewart F. Peck, an attorney at the Lugenbuhl, Wheaton, Peck, Rankin, & Hubbard law firm, while attending Kenyon.

 Early career

 Upon graduation from Kenyon, Peck moved to New Orleans, La., where she took a job as a curatorial assistant for The Historic New Orleans Collection, a regional history museum and research archive on Royal Street in the French Quarter.

 In 1977, she was hired as the food editor for The States-Item, the afternoon daily newspaper in New Orleans.
 When The States-Item merged with The Times-Picayune in 1980, she was retained as food editor of the new, larger paper.

-In a 32-year career as a feature editor and writer at The Times-Picayune, Peck worked in a variety of capacities: as an associate features editor, TV Focus editor (the Sunday TV magazine), Lagniappe editor (the Friday entertainment tab) and InsideOut editor (the Saturday home and garden magazine).
+In a 32-year career as a feature editor and writer at The Times-Picayune, Peck worked in a variety of capacities: as an associate features editor, TV Focus editor (the Sunday TV magazine), Lagniappe editor (the Friday entertainment tab), and InsideOut editor (the Saturday home and garden magazine).
 She focused on lively, topical subjects intended to explore the quirky lifestyles of New Orleans.
-She also began the paper's parenting page, Internet page, and worked on a small team tasked to create its first web site.
+She also began the paper's parenting page and Internet page and worked on a small team tasked to create its first website.

 This Mold House

 During Hurricane Katrina's awful wake, Peck was part of the story she was suddenly covering.

 "My first assignment was a re-entry story," Peck remembers.
 "What do you do when you're coming back after the flood?
 Do you need tetanus shots?
-Do you need hepatitis (shots)?
+Do you need hepatitis shots?
 What do you do if there are snakes in the water?"